Feature: On Revision by Professor Cameron Dezen Hammon

 “Molding Clay” by Sarah Easley

 We are thrilled to feature Sarah Easley’s final project from Dr. Castromán Soto’s “Graphic Novel in African American Literature” course.
 Titled “Molding Clay,” this amazing series of papercut art compositions imaginatively visualizes excerpts from W.E.B.
 Du Bois’ well-known speech/essay, “Criteria of Negro Art” (1926).
 Sarah Easley is a visual artist and recent Rice graduate with degrees in Visual and Dramatic Arts and Political Science.
-Working primarily in sculpture and illustration, Sarah explores…
+Working primarily in … Continue reading “Molding Clay” by Sarah Easley

 Video Essay: “DIASPORA”